Kingdom Hearts II: Development

 Development plans for Kingdom Hearts II began around the completion of Kingdom Hearts Final Mix, but specific details were undecided until July 2003.
 Nomura noted several obstacles to clear before development could begin on a sequel.
 One such obstacle was the development team's desire to showcase Mickey Mouse more, which required Disney's approval.
-The game was developed by Square Enix's Product Development Division-1, with most of the original staff from the first game.
+The game was developed by Square Enix's Product Development Division 1, with most of the original staff from the first game.
 The game was originally supposed to have been released after Kingdom Hearts.
 Nomura had planned for the sequel to take place a year after the first and originally intended for the events of that year to be left unexplained.
 To bridge the gap between the two games, Kingdom Hearts: Chain of Memories was developed.
 To explain the loss of all the abilities from the first game at the beginning of Kingdom Hearts II, Nomura had Sora's memories scrambled in Kingdom Hearts: Chain of Memories.

-Many aspects of the gameplay were reworked for this sequel.
+Many aspects of the gameplay were reworked for the sequel.
 Some changes were made due to user feedback and others were meant to be included in previous games but were omitted either because of time or technological constraints.
 The camera was switched to the right analog stick of the DualShock controller instead of the shoulder buttons and the Gummi Ship travel was reworked.
 The combat system was completely redone and did not use any animations from the first game.
 Because Sora had matured, Nomura wanted his fighting style to reflect that.
 Other changes included more integration between exploration and battles.
 The variations in combat styles associated with each Drive Form and the introduction of the Reaction Command were added to give players more choices in battles.
 The inclusion of worlds based on live-action Disney films was aided by technology that generated the character models from live-action pictures.

 Audio

 Musical score

 Like the first game, Kingdom Hearts II features music by Yoko Shimomura and Hikaru Utada.
 The Original Soundtrack for Kingdom Hearts II was composed by Shimomura and released on January 25, 2006.
 The opening orchestration and ending credits theme were arranged and orchestrated by Kaoru Wada and performed by the Tokyo Philharmonic Orchestra.
 The main vocal theme for the original Japanese release was "Passion", written and performed by Utada.
 The English version of "Passion", "Sanctuary", was used in the Western releases.
 Utada's involvement was announced on July 29, 2005.
 According to Nomura, the vocal theme ties in even more closely with the game's story than "Hikari" ("Simple and Clean") did with Kingdom Hearts and Kingdom Hearts: Chain of Memories.
-The CD single for "Passion" was released on December 14, 2005 and "Sanctuary" was first previewed on MTV's official website in early 2006.
+The CD single for "Passion" was released on December 14, 2005, and "Sanctuary" was first previewed on MTV's official website in early 2006.